What is Beeminder?

 Well, the simplest reason is: because it works!

-Setting up a commitment contract via Beeminder forces you to toe the line at least for a while, so that when/if you do fall off track, then the motivation it provided up until that point still seems worth it.
-Maybe the threat of losing $5 to Beeminder motivated you to run 5 miles a week for 4 weeks before your first derailment. ($5/month is quite a bit cheaper than most gym memberships, just sayin'.)
-Maybe knowing there's a cost to not completing the goal helps you align your priorities.
-Maybe the graph in itself is motivating, seeing all that data getting added.
+Setting up a commitment contract via Beeminder forces you to toe the line at least for a while, so that when/if you do go off track, then the motivation it provided up until that point still seems worth it.
+If you run for 4 weeks before you fail at your running goal for the first time, well, $5/month is quite a bit cheaper than most gym memberships, just sayin'.

 Can't I just turn the goal off and go on my merry way?